Solve/Next

 Register Your Interest Commission a Private Cohort

 Private cohorts start at €51,000 for up to 15 participants, with €3,750 per additional participant.
-Scoped to your organisation’s challenge, delivered at a commissioned industry location or your own campus.
+Scoped to your organization’s challenge, delivered at a commissioned industry location or your own campus.

 Think Wrong: How to Conquer the Status Quo and Do Work That Matters was published in 2016.
 Third printing, 2025.
 Available in English, Spanish, and Arabic.
 The methodology is ten years old this year.
 The problems it was designed for are not.